hutchasaurus1/solutions-guide/README.md

 3. Multiple word function names should be separated by an underscore (this_function())

-4. #TODO Link to good example
+4. TODO: Link to good example

 ## Math and Text Solutions